theirishkiwi/gatsby-pickedorganic/src/pages/veg-boxes/index.md

     - image: /img/large.png
       link: /veg-boxes/large
       text: >
-        A large box contains about 10 items including potatoes, good for a small family or a couple who really lover their veg!
+        A large box contains about 10 items including potatoes, good for a small family or a couple who really love their veg!
   heading: What we offer
   description: >
    An example box might contain - vibrant salad mix, spring onions, carrots, courgettes, tomatoes, kale mix, Aubergine and fresh herb mix.
 Plus a wee wild flower posy.
 main:
-  heading: When do you deliver/ collect?
+  heading: How do deliveries and collections work?
   description: >
-   Wednesday afternoon?
-Ask rostering ?
+   Wednesday afternoons?
    As we have other commitments outside of the farm, we will have to keep our delivery/collection days flexible.
 We will let you know 2 weeks in advance what day we will deliver.
 If this doesn’t suit, just let us know and we will endeavor to find a Day that works best for you.
   image1:
     alt: A close-up of a paper filter filled with ground coffee